lorentzben/labnotebook/content/blog/2023-03-16-examine-keggs.md

 0
 ```

-None of the keggs im interesting in are abundant but not accounted for.
+None of the keggs I'm interesting in are abundant but not accounted for.

+genes of interest: 277
+Kegg_gene subsetted by genes of interest: 192
+their_kegg_abundance intersect genes of interest: 192

+number of genes identified to be of interest and present in the kegg table: 83293
+number of genes identified from selected and present in kegg table: 83293